nopedawn/nopedawn.github.io/content/blog/post1-docker-nginx-lb/index.md

 {"host":{"hostname":"backends","ip":"::ffff:172.21.0.3","ips":[]},"http":{"method":"GET","baseUrl":"","originalUrl":"/","protocol":"http"},"request":{"params":{"0":"/"},"query":{},"cookies":{},"body":{},"headers":{"host":"backends","connection":"close","user-agent":"curl/7.81.0","accept":"*/*"}}}
 ```

 This command continuously monitors the output of the `curl -s localhost:9999` command, which fetches the response from the Nginx load balancer.
-It allows you to observe how requests are distributed among the backend servers.
+It allows to observe how requests are distributed among the backend servers.

 <br>